-It lags behind Uzbekistan, with a GDP per capita of $2,255.15.
-The Solomon Islands’ economic position reflects its ongoing development efforts and challenges in a global context.
+The Solomon Islands’ economic position reflects its ongoing development efforts and the challenges of a small, resource-dependent Pacific economy.

 What are the economic activities of Solomon Islands?